 Admission requirements of all advanced degree programs within the college are connected with those required by the Graduate College.
-In addition, individual units may require further supporting materials such as letters of recommendation, scores on the Graduate Record Examination or the Miller Analogies Test, statements of educational and career goals, and writing samples.
+In addition, individual units may require further supporting materials such as letters of recommendation, scores on the Graduate Record Examination, statements of educational and career goals, and writing samples.
 Applicants should refer to requirements specified by the academic unit under each degree program in this catalog.